 In the meantime, where am I going with the blog?
 Unfortunately, my husband and I have both lived with, and worked with, some extremely volatile and manipulative people, even after we thought we’d be free of those types for good.
 Writing about these experiences seems like an easier jumping off point while I’m working on my first book.

 Getting back on topic, Dr. Forward tells her clients that forgiveness is not essential.
 I respectfully disagree.
 Unfortunately, many people seem to think forgiveness and absolution are one and the same.
 They are not.
 Forgiveness does not equal absolution.
 The two are not synonymous.
 Forgiving someone does not mean that you will continue to allow them to abuse you or that you will pretend like the abuse never occurred.

 It’s been my experience though that forgiveness is a process.
-You cannot simply state that you forgive your abuser and expect that magically, all of the hurt from the past will disappear, you will have your self esteem back, your toxic parent(s) will be grief stricken at ever having hurt you and will become the perfect parent(s), etc. Strangely, many people seem to think that that’s how forgiveness works.
-You are not Jeannie, you cannot simply blink forgiveness into being.
+You cannot simply state that you forgive your abuser and expect that magically, all of the hurt from the past will disappear, you will have your self esteem back, your toxic parent(s) will be grief-stricken at ever having hurt you and will become the perfect parent(s), etc. Strangely, many people seem to think that that’s how forgiveness works.
 It has to come naturally.
 For me, it’s been part of the healing process.
 It gradually started to happen on its own, without any conscious effort on my part.
-(Other than struggling to make sense of everything and to recover from it all – that was a conscious effort).
+(Other than struggling to make sense of everything and to recover from it all.)

 The second thing I disagree with Dr. Forward on is her urging all of her clients to confront their toxic parents.
 I don’t think a confrontation is necessary for everyone.
 She suggests putting it in writing or arranging a face to face meeting.
 The patient basically outlines the abuses/neglect they suffered, how they were affected by it, and that they are not going to tolerate any ongoing abuse or disrespect.
 I think there are plenty of people who could benefit from writing a letter that they never intend to send.
 (Writing in a journal is another option.)
 If you’re struggling with going no-contact, then the response to your confrontation might help you decide.
 However, if you already know in your heart that no-contact is the only way to have peace in your life, then what’s the point of a confrontation?